MTrop/DoomStruct/README.md

 newwad.close();
 ```

-Open `DOOM.WAD`, get the first map of each episode and write it to a new WAD and close both (with one statement!).
+Open `DOOM.WAD`, get the first map of each episode and write it to a new WAD called `OUT.wad` and close both (with one statement!).

 ```java
 WadUtils.openWadAndExtractTo("DOOM.WAD", "OUT.wad", (wad)->